Standard-IO/dot-files/readme.md

 trust <Device Mac adress> " you can use tab auto comple pair <Device Mac adress> " Same Mac adress. connect <Mac adress>
 ```

-To avoid Bluethoot restart every time you restar your computer change in the file
+To avoid Bluethoot restart every time you restar your computer change in the file `sudo vim /etc/bluetooth/main.conf` and there change the line `autoenable = true`.
-   sudo vim /etc/bluetooth/main.conf
-and there change the line
-   autoenable = true.

 ### Bluethoot audio